technomancy/emacs-starter-kit/README.markdown

 Libraries from ELPA (http://tromey.com/elpa) are preferred when available since dependencies are handled automatically, and the burden to update them is removed from the user.
+In the long term, ideally everything would be installed via ELPA, and only package.el would need to be distributed with the starter kit.
+(Or better yet, package.el would come with Emacs...)
 See starter-kit-elpa.el for a list of libraries that are pending submission to ELPA.

 ## Contributing